 PMDD is a mental health condition listed in the DSM-5 as a "depressive disorder."
 The DSM-5 stands for Diagnostic and Statistical Manual of Mental Disorders and is a criteria for diagnosing mental health conditions.

 No. PMDD and bipolar disorder aren’t the same condition.
 They do, however, have similar symptoms.
 During a depressive episode in bipolar disorder, you may feel irritable or like you’re losing control.
 You may also have suicidal thoughts.
 It’s important to get support and seek help if you have symptoms of either condition.

 A note from Cleveland Clinic

 PMDD is a serious disorder that can negatively affect your life, relationships and career.
-Women with PMDD may harm themselves or others.
+Women or people AFAB with PMDD may harm themselves or others.
 If you consistently experience severe depression and anxiety or other PMDD symptoms in the weeks leading up to your period, seek help from your healthcare provider.
 Medications can get hormone or serotonin levels in check so that you feel more like yourself.
 PMDD isn’t a problem you have to live with.
 Don’t put off getting the medical and mental health care you need.

 Last reviewed by a Cleveland Clinic medical professional on 02/02/2023.